Evolving an App with Matt Bader, CEO of Exam Master

 The reason they eventually decided to hire an in-house team was because, as the company grew, they could no longer depend on a single person to manage their product.
 Additionally, while the developer who built their initial product was highly skilled at back end development and database management, his front end work wasn’t elegant.

-As their product evolved, they would modify the team structure to use a mix of in-house development, outsourcing, and consultants.
-If you want to hear more about how Exam Master adapted the structure of their team to support the evolution of their app, listen to the full podcast episode below.
+As their product evolved, they would modify the team structure to use a mix of in-house development, outsourcing, and external consultants.
+If you want to hear more about how Matt adapted the structure of their team to support the evolution of their app, listen to the full podcast episode below.